- Do you need a biscuit joiner?

 - Extremely accurate tool.

-- Advanced multi-function joining system that can also do wooden biscuits with an optional cutter.
+- Advanced multi-function joining system that can do wooden biscuits with an optional cutter.

 - Most powerful biscuit joiner with an 8.75 amp 1050 watt motor.